SammySame/AStar-Galaxy-Generator/README.md

 ## Creating connections

 To create connections, a A* algorithm is used.
-Thanks to Godot Engine having it built in, I could skip having to write it myself. <br>
+Thanks to Godot Engine having it built in, I could skip having to write it myself.
 Below I have put a simple image that demonstrates how the algorithm connects the galaxies.
 <p align="center">
   <img src="ConnectionAlgorithm.png" width="400" alt="Connection Algorith Image">
 </p>